OlaAliu/Highwater-Code-Test/README.md

 ## Overview

-This E-Commerce platform showcases a wide range of products, each categorized as either B2B (Business-to-Business) or B2C (Business-to-Consumer).
+This HighWater Test Assessment showcases a wide range of products, each categorized as either B2B (Business-to-Business) or B2C (Business-to-Consumer).
 Users can explore and purchase products with seamless authentication, role assignment, and payment processing.
 The platform utilizes Laravel Breeze for user authentication and Laravel Sanctum for API protection.